Reviews You Can Rely On

 Why Trust GearLab

-After researching over 50 walkie-talkies, we purchased 9 models to put through our rigorous and comprehensive testing.
+After researching over 50 walkie-talkies, we purchased nine models for rigorous and comprehensive testing.
 We spent over 350 hours in the field on hikes, climbs, ski tours, expeditions, bike rides, and paddles.
 These walkies survived the scorching heat of the desert and the arctic temps of Alaska, and some even made it through river trips.
 We tested every radio's range in real-world settings, which included everything from dense forests to rolling hills.
-We ensured that no stone was left unturned to better help you make an informed decision.
+We ensured no stone was left unturned to help you make an informed decision.

 Our walkie talkie testing is divided across five different metrics: